New to Telerik Document ProcessingStart a free 30-day trial

 • The location on that page.

-• The magnification (zoom) factor, which should be used when displaying the page.
+• The magnification (zoom) factor to use when displaying the page.

 The Destination class itself only exposes a Page property specifying the page of the destination.
 The other properties of the view are determined by the classes that inherit Destination: